Best first cars for new drivers 2026

 Being based on the Renault Clio means the latest Sandero is far more engaging to drive than its humble appearance might suggest.
 While our expert road testers weren’t exactly grinning from ear-to-ear due to white-knuckle thrills, the Sandero does a respectable job of remaining composed when cornering at reasonably higher speeds.
 The 10.5-metre turning circle also makes manoeuvring a breeze, and this all but eliminates the need for awkward three-point turns.

 The Dacia Sandero should also prove practical for everyday use, with five seats, five doors and a 320-litre boot.
-Admittedly, equipment is fairly sparse compared to some of the other cars on this list, but the essentials are still there, including air-conditioning and cruise control.
+Admittedly, equipment is fairly sparse compared to some of the other cars on this list, but the essentials are still there, including air-conditioning, cruise control and LED headlights as standard.
 Build quality has also taken a huge step forward compared to the previous model.

 7. Leapmotor T03